JHUAPL/SIMoN/README.md

     * `make clean` to stop all models and clear the database

 ## Visualization
-SIMoN stores all of the data outputs from the models as documents in a Mongo database (container name `mongodb`, accessible via the default Mongo port 27017).
+SIMoN stores all of the data outputs from the models as documents in a Mongo database (the `simon_mongodb` container).

 You can retrieve a document and save it as a JSON file using the `export.sh` bash script in the `viz` directory.